maciejpirog/cpp-effects/doc/refman-cpp-effects.md

-- A label, since labels are not necessarily unique, and invoking a command with a label still involves looking up a handler with the given label on teh stack.
+- A label, since labels are not necessarily unique, and invoking a command with a label still involves looking up a handler with the given label on the stack.

-Handler references are stable under stack manipulation (such as invoking a new handler, or storing a handler in a resumption and then resuming that resumption), but are quite unsafe: invoking a command with a reference to a handler that has been popped from the metastack or moved to a resumption will cause undefined behaviour.
+Handler references are stable under stack manipulation (such as invoking a new handler, or storing a handler in a resumption and then resuming that resumption), but are quite unsafe: invoking a command with a reference to a handler that has been popped from the stack (which happens when a handled computation ends) or moved to a resumption will cause undefined behaviour.

 ## class `OneShot`